What makes the entire world melt away, gives you butterflies in your stomach, and makes your heart giddy with desire? A kiss, of course!

 “I love kissing my boyfriend,” says Krysten Ritter

-, actress and star of the sitcom Don’t Trust the B---- in Apartment 23
+, actress and star of the (now-canceled) sitcom Don’t Trust the B---- in Apartment 23

 .
 “It connects you.”
 Kissing is what bonds people together — or if you’re a bad kisser, it’s what makes people run in the other direction.
 “During a lip-lock, the brain releases dopamine, which is responsible for feelings of desire and bonding,” says Dr. Yael Varnado, founder of Get Checked 4 Life